Saturday, April 6, 2024

 Jerimiah 51:25 Behold, I am against thee, O destroying mountain (kingdom), saith the LORD, which destroys all the earth: and I will stretch out mine hand upon thee, and roll thee down from the rocks, and will make thee a burnt mountain.

 Let's look at Revelation 17:9 again: And here is the mind which has wisdom.
-The seven heads are seven (ὄρος) mountains (kingdoms), on which the woman sits.
+The seven heads are seven (ὄρος) mountains (kingdoms) on which the woman sits.

-17:10 And they are seven kings; five are fallen (1 Egypt - fallen, 2 Assyria - fallen, 3 Babylon - fallen beast, 4 Medo-Persia - fallen beast, 5 Grecian - fallen beast), and one is (6 Rome), and the other is not yet come (7th kingdom, beast with ten horns), and when he comes, he must continue a short space.
+17:10 And they are seven kings; five are fallen (1 Egypt - fallen, 2 Assyria - fallen, 3 Babylon - fallen beast, 4 Mede-Persia - fallen beast, 5 Grecian - fallen beast), and one is (6 Rome), and the other is not yet come (7th kingdom, beast with ten horns), and when he comes, he must continue a short space.

 Again, the devil took Him up on an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory.
 9 And he said to Him, “All these things I will give You if You will fall down and worship me.”

 Did Satan offer Jesus the kingdoms of the world or, did Satan offer Jesus the seven hills of Rome?
 The heads of the beast are kingdoms, not hills as many pastors and bible teachers teach.
-Were the four heads upon the leopard in Daniels vision separate kingdoms or hills?
+Were the four heads upon the leopard in Daniels vision four kingdoms or four hills?
 Kings rule kingdoms, they don't rule hills.

-And I saw one of his heads (kingdoms) as it were (εσφαγμενην) wounded to death; and his deadly wound was healed and all the world wondered after the beast
+And I saw one of his heads as it were (εσφαγμενην) wounded to death; and his deadly wound was healed and all the world wondered after the beast

-If these seven heads belonging to the beast kingdom, represent the seven hills of Rome then we must ask these questions; "If one of the 7 heads (hills of Rome) received a deadly wound, a εσφαγμενην that will be healed, which hill of Rome was that?
-When was it destroyed, and when will the repair take place?"
-What will be so amazing about a restored Roman hill, that the world will wonder in amazement?
-How many of those hills are kingdoms ruled by kings?
-How many kingdoms ruled over the hills of Rome?
-What were their names, and who were their kings?
+If these seven heads of the beast kingdom, represent the seven hills of Rome then we must ask these questions; "If one of the 7 heads (hills of Rome) received a mortal wound, was slain- a εσφαγμενην - and will heal, which hill of Rome was that?
+When was it destroyed?
+And, is the world watching to see this mortally wounded hill, rise from the abyss healed and revived?
+What will be so amazing about a restored Roman hill, and why will the world, wonder in amazement?
+How many of those seven hills are mortally wounded beast kingdoms?
+Which hill will be ruled by ten kings?

 When the seventh kingdom begins to rise, many will be shocked, and the world will begin to pay attention.
 When the seventh becomes the eighth, those who are not written in the Lamb's book of life will be amazed and wonder after the beast and worship the red dragon who returned power to the middle east.
-The world will be astonished, expecting a 'revived' Roman kingdom, and a king who rises from the dead, but instead, find a revived middle east kingdom, ruled by ten kings.
+The world will be astonished, expecting a 'revived' Roman empire, and a king who rises from the dead, but instead, find a revived middle east beast kingdom, ruled by ten kings.

 This is the symbolic picture John was describing.

 Revelation 17:9 And here is the mind which has wisdom.
 The seven heads are seven mountains, on which the woman sits.
-Revelation 13:3And I saw one of his heads (mountain, kingdom) as it were (εσφαγμενην) wounded to death; and his deadly wound was healed and all the world wondered after the beast
+Revelation 13:3And I saw one of his heads (mountain, kingdom) as it were (εσφαγμενην) wounded to death; and his deadly wound was healed and all the world wondered after the beast.
+Revelation 17:11And the beast that was, and is not (was mortally wounded), even he is the eighth, and is of the seven, and goes into perdition

 And the angel said to me, Why do you marvel?
 I will tell you of the mystery of the woman, and of the beast who carries her, which has the seven heads and ten horns